Museum of Contemporary Art, Los Angeles: Teens of Contemporary Art (TOCA)

 Teens of Contemporary Art is an open gathering of high school students interested in learning more about contemporary art with their peers.
 The group meets each month for exhibition explorations, art workshops, discussions about contemporary art, and events planning.
 An advisory council of teens identifies the topics and issues addressed at the monthly sessions.
 All TOCA participants get free admission to the museum.

 TOCA events are the second Sunday of every month.

 MOCA Apprenticeship Program (MAP)

-Each year the MOCA Apprenticeship Program (MAP) creates a supportive artistic community for a small, diverse group of high school students.
-During this nine-month internship program, apprentices meet weekly with MOCA staff and guest artists, undertake individual and self-directed projects throughout the museum and discover more about contemporary art, MOCA, and their own professional future.
-Apprentices are considered staff and are paid an hourly wage.
-MAP participation is available by application only.
-Applications are available and due in the spring of each year.
+Each year, the MOCA Apprenticeship Program (MAP) creates a supportive artistic community for a small, diverse group of high school students.

 Engagement Party

-Engagement Party (2008-2012) was a free public program that presented new work by emerging Southern California–based artists working collectively and collaboratively.
+Engagement Party (2008–2012) was a free public program that presented new work by emerging Southern California–based artists working collectively and collaboratively.
 The program offered artist collectives three-month residencies during which they presented public programs at MOCA Grand Avenue and the Geffen Contemporary at MOCA on the first Thursday of each month from 7 to 10pm.
 Collectives employed many different mediums, disciplines, and strategies during their residency, resulting in programs that included performances, workshops, screenings, lectures, and many other activities emerging from the group's particular focus.